citp/privacy-policy-historical/n/ne/new/newnownext.com.md

-> *The following text is extracted and transformed from the newnownext.com privacy policy that was archived on 2013-05-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130517003159id_/http%3A//www.newnownext.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the newnownext.com privacy policy that was archived on 2013-11-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131116015537id_/http%3A//www.newnownext.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | NewNowNext
+# Privacy Policy | NewNowNextNewNowNext

 ## Privacy Policy & Your California Privacy Rights